plotly/documentation/_posts/r/2015-07-30-get-requests.md

----
-title: Download Plotly Graphs into R
+# Download Plotly Graphs into R
-name: Get Requests
-permalink: r/get-requests/
-description: How to download plotly users's public graphs and data with R.
-layout: base
-thumbnail: thumbnail/get-requests.jpg
-language: r
-page_type: example_index
-has_thumbnail: false
-display_as: get_request
----

 # Downloading Plotly Graphs into R